-c.
-Results of the inactivation study.

-Including an additional short NaOH treatment (0.3 M NaOH during 2 Hours at pH 13 at room temperature) after the demineralisation step in the acid process resulted in no BSE infectivity detectable in mice at 585 days after infection.
-The infectivity of the 301V mouse brain is currently estimated at $10^{8,2}$ intracerebral ID50/g.
-The total load of spiked test material was $10^{9,2}$ intracerebral ID50.

-Given that the infectivity levels in these bones has already been reduced by washing procedures and exposure to acid, the exact inactivation capacity of the single sodium hydroxide step cannot be determined.
+Results of the inactivation study: The inactivation study show that including an additional short NaOH treatment (0.3 M NaOH during 2 Hours at pH 13 at room temperature) after the demineralisation step in the acid process resulted in no BSE infectivity detectable in mice at 666 days after infection.
+(Note: Given that the infectivity levels in these bones has already been reduced by washing procedures and exposure to acid, the exact inactivation capacity of the single sodium hydroxide step cannot be determined.